bcgsc/ntJoin/README.md

 Scaffolding assemblies using reference assemblies and minimizer graphs

 ## Description of the algorithm
-ntJoin takes a target assembly and one or more 'reference' assemblies as input, and uses information from the reference(s) to scaffold the target assembly.
+ntJoin takes a target assembly and one or more 'reference' assembly as input, and uses information from the reference(s) to scaffold the target assembly.
+The 'reference' assemblies can be true reference assembly builds, or a different draft genome assemblies.

 Instead of using costly alignments, ntJoin uses a more lightweight approach using minimizer graphs to yield a mapping between the input assemblies.

 **Main steps in the algorithm:**